Sense & Respond: a guide to developing product sense with quantitative and qualitative signals

 Jobs are not solutions to problems.
 A problem is a gap between the current state and the desired state where there are clear steps for how to resolve the issue.
 A job has no conditions, but instead describes what results should be accomplished.
 The reason using JTBD can help product strategy is that it helps determine why customers buy your product, or what they hope to achieve with your product.

 This is a crucial distinction, as solving problems often involves creating a product that has features and benefits that overlap with other products on the market.
 When this happens, there's no competitive advantage as the new product may only be slightly different from its competitors.
 In contrast, jobs can help identify why customers buy a product and what they hope to accomplish with it.
-This can help differentiate your product from that of competitors, as you will be able to offer features and benefits that meet the specific needs of customers.

 The "Why" Behind JTBD